thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_3_SplashScreenLoadingData.md

 export default {
   initialState: { loading: false, error: null },
   action: buildAction('startup/init', async (args, { dispatch }) => {
+    // Timeout to fake waiting some process
+    // Remove it, or keep it if you want display a beautiful splash screen ;) await new Promise((resolve) => setTimeout(resolve, 1000))
     // Here we load the user 1 for example, but you can for example load the connected user await dispatch(FetchOne.action(1))
+    await dispatch(DefaultTheme.action({ theme: 'default', darkMode: null }))
+    // Navigate and reset to the main navigator navigateAndSimpleReset('Main')
   }),
   reducers: buildReducers({ itemKey: null }), // We do not want to modify some item by default }
 ```

 All stores are based on redux-toolkit to simplify the process of API calls by using the `createAsyncThunk` function (hidden by the `buildAction` action which is a store builder function).
-So, to load data on splash screen you just have to add dispatched action in the buildAction.
+So, to load data on splash screen you just have to add dispatched action in the buildAction like `FetchOne` and `DefaultTheme` in the above example.